QuentinWach/Introduction-to-Fluid-Simulations/src/Eulerian Fluid in 2D.md

 d \leftarrow o\cdot(v_x^{i+1, j} - v_x^{i,j} + v_y^{i,j+1} - v_y^{i,j})
 $$

 e.g. \\(o=1.9\\) .
 Doing so increases the convergence of the method dramatically!
-It is very possible that the simulation will collapse and lead to an physically implausible result if we do not overrelax.
+It is very possible that the simulation will collapse and lead to an physically implausible result if we do not over-relax.

 And the pressure values still remain correct!